toasterparty/mechabellum-modding/README.md

 An educational expedition to learn more about the game with no intention of providing unfair advantages.
 Should you feel something in this repository gives an unfair advantage, please reach out and I will take it down immediately.

+## Features

+- Custom Starting Formations
+    - Clears all default recommendations.
+The only one you will see are ones you create
+    - Recommendation panel includes buttons for adding and deleting recommendations
+    - Recommendation panel supports more than 3 formations now
+    - Automatically select a saved formation on match start
+    - Save custom formations to game folder (they can be shared very easily)
+    - Added keyboard shortcuts to quickly browse through your starting formations

 # How to Install

 ## Requirements